Local Info • Education in the Netherlands

 School holiday periods are national and with staggered start/finish times across three regions.
 This helps to spread out most of the holiday traffic.

-This educational information section was written by Annebet Van Maremen from New2NL
+This education in The Netherlands information section was written by Annebet Van Maremen from New2NL